nielssp/nielssp.dk/content/published/notes-on-raycasting.md

 }
 ```

 `getWallMeasurements` is a new function that calculates `wallHeight` and `wallY` like before, but also calculates a new variable `wallX`. `wallX` determines the distance from the side of the cell wall to the intersection point of the ray.
 If we multiply `rayDir` by `perpWallDist` we get a vector from the player's position to the wall intersection point (because `perpWallDist` was scaled by `|rayDir|`).
 If we've hit a horizontal cell boundary we can add the x-coordinate of that vector to the x-coordinate of `playerPos`, then subtract the x-coordinate of `mapPos`.
-For vertical cell boundaries we can do the same with the y-coordinates.
+For vertical cell boundaries, we can do the same with the y-coordinates.

 <figure>
 <img src="../images/wallx.svg" width=199 alt="Illustration of wallX">